rust-lang/prev.rust-lang.org/faq.md

 #### Why can't the compiler find the method implementation even through I'm already `use`ing the crate?

 For methods defined on a trait, you have to explicitly import the trait declaration.
-This means it's not enough to import a module where a struct implements the trait, you must also important the module containing the trait itself.
+This means it's not enough to import a module where a struct implements the trait, you must also import the trait itself.

 #### Why can't the compiler infer `use` declarations for me?